pswsm/fasta_cli_tools/README.md

 # Fasta CLI Toolkit
 A small CLI toolkit for interacting with fasta files developed in Rust.

-As of 13-05-2022 there are no checks on wether the file is actually a fasta file.
+As of 2022-08-29 there are no checks on wether the file is actually a fasta file, since it's a plain text file.

 ## TODO
 I won't set any specific dates because I'm doing this on my free time.

 - DNA to Amino acid translation
-- DNA transcrption and translation
+- ~DNA transcrption and translation~
 - Amino Acid generation
-Till here I think it's kinda easy
 ---------------------------
 Down here harder things, to my assesment
 - Alignement between two sequences